esphome/esphome-docs/cookbook/lvgl.rst

 .. note::

-    Many of the examples below call services in Home Assistant; however, Home Assistant does not allow such service calls by default.
-For each ESPHome device which will call services, you must explicitly enable this setting in Home Assistant.
+    Many of the examples below call service actions in Home Assistant; however, Home Assistant does not allow such action calls by default.
+For each ESPHome device which will call actions, you must explicitly enable this setting in Home Assistant.
 This may be done when the device is initially adopted or by using the `Configure` option in the "devices" list of the ESPHome integration.

 .. note::